 So since 1978, the residents of the village nestled between the Carolina’s largest ski resorts have celebrated the coming of the snow season with a Woolly Worm Festival.
-They set aside the third weekend in October to determine which one worm will have the honor of predicting the severity of the coming winter; and they make that worm earn the honor by winning heat after heat of hard-fought races – up a three-foot length of string.
+They set aside the third weekend in October to determine which worm will have the honor of predicting the severity of the coming winter, and they let that worm earn the honor by winning heat after heat of hard-fought races up a three-foot length of string.

 “If you went solely by the attendance figures, you probably wouldn’t call the first festival a success,” recalled Morton.
 “But WCYB-TV in Bristol sent a cameraman and their report ended up being broadcast nationwide by NBC News.
 That national TV coverage was really what gave me the motivation to want to keep the event going.”

-And the more than 20,000 people who attended the Festival last year certainly are glad that he did.
+And the more than 20,000 people who attended the Festival last year certainly are glad that they did.
 Because racing Woolly Worms is a total blast!

 - First, no person is more likely to have a winning worm than any other person.
 There is no home-field advantage, no preferred age for the person who sets the worm on the string (although worms raced by children do seem to win a bit more frequently).

 - Second, selecting names for the Woolly Worms is a delightful way to learn how amazingly creative your friends and family members can be.
 Consider these clever monikers: Merryweather, Patsy Climb and Dale Wormhardt.